The Spark (Kabin Crew and Lisdoonvarna Crew song): Music video, release, and commercial performance

 The song's music video was filmed and edited by tutor and videographer SwanIGuess and was filmed in one day at various locations, including central Cork, on top of a 202 double-decker bus, at the Pavilion Music Venue, and at Kabin Studio.
 In the video, both groups appear in colorful clothing with glow sticks, face paint, bucket hats, and sunglasses.
+Clara O’Riordan-Cummins (aka Hoops), who sings in the chorus appears hula-hooping on the song’s cover image.
 The video was posted online by Creative Ireland and by RTÉ on 16 May 2024 and received tens of thousands of views within a week of its being posted.

 "The Spark" soon went viral on TikTok after its music video was reposted by a popular account on the platform, receiving over seven million views by June 2024.
 A video of the Kabin Crew rapping the song on Cork's Red FM and another of the Kabin Crew rapping it on their TikTok account gained six million and four million views, respectively, and commenters on the platform largely praised the song.
 TikTok users also created dances set to the song and it was used in more than 22 thousand videos on the platform by June 2024.
 On YouTube, its music video had more than one million views by that same point.
 It was also discussed on NPR, on the American TV series After Midnight, and in NME, and used in videos by social media accounts for Teletubbies and McLaren.
 On June 7, 2025, the video game Fortnite added a dance emote titled "The Spark" to its online shop, which featured a looping clip of the song's chorus.

 "The Spark" was officially released onto streaming platforms through Rubyworks Records on 13 June 2024.
 Following its official release, "The Spark" peaked at number 38 on the UK's Official Singles Sales Chart, at number 33 on the Official Singles Downloads Chart, and at number nine on the Official Independent Singles Breakers Chart.
 It was included in several electronic dance music sets performed at Glastonbury Festival 2024 in June 2024.
 Also that month, Kabin Crew and Lisdoonvarna Crew performed the song live at a Becky Hill concert in Cork.
 They were scheduled to perform the song during Kabin Crew's collaborative one-night performance with the Irish National Opera, The Sound of the Northside, at the Everyman in July 2024.